Fungal nail infections

 Washing your feet daily and drying them thoroughly before putting on socks and shoes can prevent fungal infections.

-Wearing clean cotton socks and shoes which fit well can make your feet less habitable for the fungi.
+Wearing clean cotton socks and shoes that fit well can make your feet less hospitable to fungi.

 Avoid traversing barefoot in areas that allow fungi to spread easily, such as communal showers, locker rooms and gyms.

-If you experience an athlete's foot infection, there is a risk this can spread and cause a fungal nail infection.
-You may need to replace socks and shoes you may have worn while you had an athlete's foot.
+If you experience an athlete's foot infection, there is a risk that it can spread and cause a fungal nail infection.
+You may need to replace socks and shoes that you may have worn while you had athlete's foot.

 Treating a fungal nail infection